 The similarities between SEO and SEM

-“SEO and SEM are digital marketing strategies aimed at increasing website visibility and driving traffic from search engines,” says Matt Smith, associate director of SEO at HawkSEM.
+“SEO and SEM are digital marketing strategies aimed at increasing website visibility and driving traffic from search engines,” says Smith.

 SEO vs. SEM vs. PPC